I’m So Glad I Was Wrong— A letter to my daughter

 There were many times I over-identified with what you were facing.
 I swear it wasn’t on purpose or to take away from your feelings, but I know it did.
 I thought if I could just convince you that I knew, that I understood you, that you would trust me more and fight me less.
 Having had some time to reflect, I understand now how that might have minimized your feelings and individuality.
 I swear to you, I didn’t see it.

 Now that I do, I don’t blame you for pushing me away.

 I know there were times you believe I failed as your mother.
-I’ve worried about that possibility every day since you were born.
-Being a mom is hard…and sometimes beyond terrifying.
+I’ve worried about that possibility since you were born.
+Being a mom is hard; sometimes beyond terrifying.
 There’s no manual or script to follow.
-I often parented by Braille; just feeling my way around for answers to questions I didn’t know how to ask.
+I’ve often parented by braille — just feeling my way around for answers to questions I didn’t know how to ask.
 The frustration and fear I felt, not always knowing what you needed and/or how to help you, left me feeling useless.
 Some nights, I heard myself screaming things at you I could not believe were coming out of my mouth.

 I know there were times you hated me.
 The truth is, there were times I hated you, too.
 Not because I didn’t love you, but because I loved you too much.
 No one in my life has ever challenged me the ways you have.
 I wasn’t prepared to look at some of the things, in myself, you mirrored back at me.
 I didn’t realize that your becoming like me wasn’t the worst thing that could happen.
 I haven’t always valued myself – the choices I’ve made – the woman I’ve become, and I struggled with the irony.